reactjs/react.dev/content/blog/2017-12-15-improving-the-repository-infrastructure.md

 Not only did this provide some extra protection, but it also helped improve the build size.
 Many React modules only export utility functions, but CommonJS forced us to wrap them into an object.
 By turning those utility functions into named exports and eliminating the objects that contained them, we let Rollup place them into the top-level scope, and thus let the minifier mangle their names in the production builds.

 For now, have decided to only convert the source code to ES Modules, but not the tests.
-We use powerful utilities like `jest.resetModules()` and want to retain tighter control over when the modules get intialized in tests.
+We use powerful utilities like `jest.resetModules()` and want to retain tighter control over when the modules get initialized in tests.
 In order to consume ES Modules from our tests, we enabled the [Babel CommonJS transform](https://github.com/facebook/react/blob/cc52e06b490e0dc2482b345aa5d0d65fae931095/scripts/jest/preprocessor.js#L28-L29), but only for the test environment.

 ### Running Tests in Production Mode